-Due to the nature of the GIM program, attendance for all GIM classes is mandatory, as is participation in the 10--day field trip.
+Due to the nature of the GIM program, attendance for all GIM classes is mandatory.
 Attendance on the first day of class is also mandatory.
 If a student misses more than one class throughout the term, one letter grade will be deducted from his or her final grade.
 Exceptions may be made by the faculty member in cases of extreme circumstances.